-Meaning: Salute to Mahalakshmi, who is the Cause of Creation, and who is worshipped by the Suras.
+Meaning: Salute to Mahalakshmi, who is the Cause of Creation, and who is worshiped by the Suras.
 Salute to the goddess who is adorned with the conch, disc and mace in her hands.
-I respectfully bow in front you.
+I respectfully bow in front of you.

 16. Sastha Dasakam

-Here is a prayer to Ayyappa, the lord of Sabarimala.
+Here is a devotional prayer to Ayyappa, the lord of Sabarimala.